Lightning-AI/pytorch-lightning/docs/source/new-project.rst

                     new_lr_group.append(new_lr)
                     param_group['lr'] = new_lr
                  self.old_lrs[opt_idx] = new_lr_group

+Things you can do with a callback:

+- Send emails at some point in training
+- Grow the model
+- Update learning rates
+- Visualize gradients
+- ...
+- You are only limited by your imagination

+:ref:`Learn more about custom callbacks <callbacks>`.

 Datamodules
 ===========
-DataLoader and data processing code tends to end up scattered around.
+DataLoaders and data processing code tends to end up scattered around.
-Make your data code more reusable by organizing it into a :class:`~pytorch_lightning.core.datamodule.LightningDataModule`
+Make your data code reusable by organizing it into a :class:`~pytorch_lightning.core.datamodule.LightningDataModule`.

 .. code-block:: python